NSWSESMembers/pybeacon/README.md

     * Leading zeroes will be stripped
 * *API_ENDPOINT* - string, optional
     * If undefined, defaults to Prod Beacon.
-    * The provided token must match the specified environment e.g. to retrieve a job from Train Beacon, the specified token must
+    * The provided token must match the specified environment e.g. to retrieve a job from Train Beacon, the token must be issued by Train Identity.

 #### `jobs.acknowledge_job`